whipowill/d2r-lite/README.md

 A mod pack for the original Diablo II game client that closely mimics the settings of Diablo II Resurrected.
 This is designed to be paired with [D2R->D2LOD Save Converter](https://github.com/whipowill/node-d2s-converter) to make playing your characters seamless between clients.

-## Mods
+## Modifications

+To match D2R:

-- Widescreen resolutions.
+- Widescreen resolutions
-- 10x10 stash size.
+- 10x10 stash size
-- 3 pages of shared stash.
+- 3 pages of shared stash
-- Auto gold pickup.
+- Auto gold pickup
-- Ladder-only Runewords.
+- Ladder-only Runewords
+- Ebug doesn't work anymore
+- Nilathek portal fixed
+- Uber events w/ minions
-- Uber events, Diablo Clone.
+- Diablo Clone

+Extras:

 - Loot filter (not in D2R).
 - Map hack (not in D2R).